enso-org/enso-archive/doc/design/semantics/semantics.md

 Enso.

 > The actionables for this section are:
 >
-> - As we make more semantic determination of
+> - As we make more semantic determinations about the language these should be
+>   written down here.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->